 However, I see the point here: this isn’t the be-all and end-all, “turn-key solution” that a one-person operation might need.
 It’s also not the most complex all-in-one solution that an Enterprise needs.
-To further this awkward position, Connect’s pricing structure can throw a curve ball for some.
+To further this awkward position, the Amazon Connect pricing structure can throw a curve ball for some.
 On-the-go payment can be amazing for small teams that don’t need a constant reoccurring subscription they don’t fully use — that’s nothing new.
 Yet this pricing can also be incredibly difficult to budget for, especially if usage is inconsistent.

 As Kerravala concluded, while Connect may seem lucrative to SMBs, “such a company wouldn’t have the skills to build a contact center from a bunch of Lego blocks and then do the integration via APIs and SDKs.”
 This is a point I disagree with slightly, as even I had a fairly simple time configuring Connect, but it is still a very fair point.
 Some just don’t want the hassle.
 So, what’s really missing here?